-- Sodium Hydroxides actually alter the physical properties of the cotton fiber, causing it to swell and increase the surface area of the fibers.
+- Sodium Hydroxides alter the physical properties of the cotton fiber, causing it to swell and increase the surface area of the fibers.

 What does Mercerizing have to do with bed sheets?

-Regardless of its quality or origin, cotton is a natural cellulose fiber.
+Regardless of its quality or origin, cotton is natural cellulose fiber.
 All natural fibers absorb dyes.
 However, they are also prone to releasing the dye molecules that detach from the fiber when exposed to chemicals such as detergents.

 - Mercerizing increases the diameter of the cotton fiber and the surface area of the individual fiber.
 It also causes the length of the fiber to shrink.
 The entire piece of fabric can ultimately shrink by as much as 25%.

-- In 1890, Horace A. Lowe learned that by putting the fabric under tension, as it passed through a SH solution (as shown below), shrinking of the textile was dramatically reduced.
+- In 1890, Horace A. Lowe learned that by putting the fabric under tension, as it passed through a SH solution (as shown below), the shrinking of the textile was dramatically reduced.